kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/code.md

 Gino Kalkman's
 [analysis of syntax in the poetry of the Psalms](https://shebanq.ancient-data.org/tools?goto=verbsystem)

-**NB:**
+# Note
-The notions distributional and functional should be explained somewhere, on a separate page.
+> The notions distributional and functional should be explained somewhere, on a separate page.
 The meaning of this sentence is difficult to follow.
 Which are the tentative sets of lexemes, which are the resulting clause atom relations?